 There are dietitians and nutritionists who are qualified and would love to help you out.
 To find a dietitian in your area, you can search the Academy of Nutrition and Dietetics.

-As a registered dietitian, and clinical exercise physiologist, I provide clients with online nutrition coaching from the comfort of their own home.
+As a registered dietitian nutritionist, and clinical exercise physiologist, I provide clients with online nutrition coaching from the comfort of their own home.

 I help my clients pair information, with application and accountability to make progress on their nutrition and health goals.